The Sun Ain't Gonna Shine (Anymore)

 "The Sun Ain't Gonna Shine (Anymore)" is a song written by Bob Crewe and Bob Gaudio.

 It was originally released as a single credited to Frankie Valli as a solo artist in 1965 on the Smash label, but was more successful when recorded by the Walker Brothers in 1966.
 Cher, Keane, Doug Parkinson and Bruce Springsteen have also recorded the song.

-Frankie Valli recorded and released the first version of the song but his single achieved only limited success, charting on Billboards Bubbling Under Hot 100 singles chart (#128) but not making the Billboard Hot 100 itself.
+Frankie Valli's single achieved only limited success, charting on Billboards Bubbling Under Hot 100 singles chart (#128) but not making the Billboard Hot 100 itself.
 Although it was recorded in a Four Seasons recording session (with the other band members at that time), it was Valli's first official "solo" single since the 1950s.

 The Walker Brothers version

 In 1966, the Walker Brothers released their remake as a single.
 Re-titled "The Sun Ain't Gonna Shine Anymore", this version met with much greater success than Valli's.
 It topped the UK Singles Chart, and also became their highest-charting song on the Billboard Hot 100 chart in the U.S., where it peaked at #13.
 The single also hit the top 10 in Canada, Ireland, Germany, the Netherlands, New Zealand and Norway.

 The Walker Brothers' recording has since garnered retrospective critical acclaim, and is considered the group's signature song.
 NME ranked the song at #357 on its list of the "500 Greatest Songs of All Time", Pitchfork ranked it at #187 on its list of "The 200 Best Songs of the 1960s", and it is listed in the 2010 book 1001 Songs You Must Hear Before You Die.

+The video, in which the brothers wander in a mystic garden filled with statues, was not a set; it was Millesgården on the island of Lidingö in Stockholm.